dorianquelle/dorianquelle.github.io/_posts/2023-10-14-Cheating-In-Titled-Tuesday.md

 On the other hand, the right plot reveals a more telling trend based on Elo differential—i.e., the difference between the player's Elo and their opponent's Elo.
 A larger Elo differential correlates positively with a higher rate of engine-recommended moves.
 For example, if you outclass your opponent by roughly 500 Elo points, the rate at which you play the optimal move jumps to 55%.
 Conversely, if your Elo is 500 points lower than your opponent's, this rate drops to 42%.

-So when Kramnik compares his opponents accuracy to the accuracy of Hikaru or Magnus, he is comparing apples to oranges.
+So when Kramnik compares his opponents accuracy to the accuracy of opponents of Hikaru or Magnus, he is comparing apples to oranges.
 We would expect the opponents of Kramnik to roughly play the best move 12.5% of the time more than the opponents of Hikaru or Magnus.

-In summary, the observed discrepancy in opponent accuracy isn't necessarily indicative of cheating.
+So the discrepancy Kramnik observed in his opponents accuracy isn't necessarily indicative of cheating.
 Rather, it appears to be a function of the Elo differential, which has a pronounced impact on the likelihood of playing engine-recommended moves.
 This analysis suggests that Kramnik's concerns, while understandable, may be based on an incomplete understanding of the dynamics at play.

 <div align = "center">
 <img src="../assets/images/combined_plot.png" alt="Combined Plot" style="width: 100%;">